wmaciejak/aws-lambda-boilerplate/README.md

 EOF
 ```

 Remember that this repository is responsible for definition of Lambda functions and it's not standalone - we cannot run it without integration to 3rd part services.
-To have operational endpoint where this logic will be attached we have to setup also the Root Service(private)
+To have operational endpoint where this logic will be attached we have to setup also the [Root Service](http://github.com/wmaciejak/aws-lambda-root-service)

 ## Development